Squamous Cell Carcinoma Treatment Information

 - Medical oncologists

 Because these providers work exclusively toward the diagnosis and treatment of skin cancer, they have extensive experience and can provide each patient with an effective, individualized treatment plan.
-At Moffitt, we offer a complete range of treatments for squamous cell carcinoma, from Mohs micrographic surgery to targeted radiation therapy.
+At Moffitt, we offer a complete range of treatments for squamous cell carcinoma, from Mohs micrographic surgery (offered in conjunction with the USF Department of Dermatology) to targeted radiation therapy.
 Cryotherapy and dermabrasion are also options available to our patients.
 We individualize each patient’s treatment plan to reflect his or her specific diagnosis and personal preferences, while taking care to consider aesthetic outcomes and important factors related to quality of life.

 There’s no need to obtain a referral to receive treatment at Moffitt.
 To learn more, call 1-888-663-3488 or submit a new patient registration form online.